 - Disappointing dust collection

-Take a look through the above, and you’ll see the only real complaint I had with the Hitachi C12RSH2 15-amp 12-inch Dual Bevel Sliding Compound Miter Saw was its poor dust collection.
+Take a look through the above, and you’ll see the only real complaint I had with the Hitachi C12RSH2 15-amp 12-inch Dual-Bevel Sliding Compound Miter Saw was its poor dust collection.
 But when you consider how much of a tool you’re getting for your money, this really isn’t the end of the world.

 What matters most is the general performance of the saw and the accuracy of the final result.
 In both instances, I honestly think that the C12RSH2 performs on a similar level to a fair few machines that cost twice this amount.
 I’m all about value for money – this thing delivers a ton of it.
-I hope this Hitachi C12RSH2 will help you to get a clear idea of why you need to prefer this model than others.
+I hope this Hitachi C12RSH2 will help you to get a clear idea of why you need to prefer this model over others.

 If you would like to get the reviews of other popular power and hand tools, kindly visit our reviews page.